tishka04/benchmark_milp_gnn/README.md

 A: Use `python -m src.generator.inspect_scenarios outputs/scenarios_v1/scenario_00010.json` to print headline stats.

 **Q: Can I add my own solver?**
-A: Yes�pass any Pyomo-supported solver via `--solver`.
+A: Yesï¿½pass any Pyomo-supported solver via `--solver`.
 For commercial solvers (CPLEX/Gurobi), ensure licences and bindings are configured.

 **Q: Do the NPZs include cost information?**
 A: Cost components live in the JSON reports; the NPZ stores structural/time-series tensors.
 Load the JSON alongside the NPZ in your ML pipeline if you need economics.

 ---
 Happy benchmarking!
-File issues or ideas to extend the workflow�there is plenty of room for new weather regimes, solver configurations, and richer graph targets.
+File issues or ideas to extend the workflowï¿½there is plenty of room for new weather regimes, solver configurations, and richer graph targets.

 ## 9. License